 The land became The Perse School, originally reserved for boys, but in 1881 the Perse School for Girls opened as part of the 19th century movement to educate women.
 From the Perse School for Girls we have evolved to become the Stephen Perse Foundation.
 In more recent years we have grown, and we now provide a complete educational pathway for boys and girls from age 3 to 18.

-Our Junior School welcomed boys for the first time in September 2014, establishing our Diamond model – unique in Cambridge – which allows us to offer the academic benefits of single-sex learning, alongside the social advantages of a co-educational environment.
+Our Junior School welcomed boys for the first time in September 2014, and our Senior School followed in September 2017, establishing our innovative Diamond model and allowing us to offer boys the same access to our excellent education as girls.

 In 2014, we won the coveted title of Independent School of the Year for "reinventing the school and creating a community of learners fit for the 21st century".

-With a clear vision for the future of education, we recently announced a pioneering building project for our Senior School: a five-storey building with a roof-top sports pitch, the first of its kind in Cambridge, as well as a Sport England-standard four court sports hall, activity space with viewing area, ten classrooms and an additional learning hub.
+We have most recently completed a pioneering building project on our Senior School site that is already being enjoyed by students from across the Foundation: a five-storey building with a rooftop sports pitch (the first of its kind in Cambridge), a Sport England standard four-court sports hall, activity space with viewing area, ten classrooms and an additional learning hub.